mandorc/mandorc/README.md

 - **Mobile application design for the UDLAP university:** Using the Figma application, I developed the design of a design proposal for the improvement of the application aimed at UDLAP students.

+**Note:** If you want to check the code of any project, please let me know by mail.